-InternetLiveStats (ILS) monitors the live state of the internet, and as of Sept 5, 2015, there are 3,197,308,895 users on the web.
+InternetLiveStats (ILS) monitors the active state of the internet, and as at October 2018, there are 4,045,421,895 users on the web.
 This is expected to grow even more by the year 2020.

-4. 30,000+ Websites are hacked every day.
+6. 85,000+ websites are hacked every day.

-5. Approximately 5000 domain names are registered every hour.
+7. 5000 domain names are registered every hour.

-6. Facebook boasts of a massive 1.44 Billion users.
+8. Facebook boasts of a massive 2.234 Billion users.

 Statistics suggest that around 50% of Internet users are on Facebook.

-7. The first ever email was sent in 1971.
+9. The first ever email was sent in 1971.

-8. 250 Billion emails are sent out daily.
+10. 250 Billion emails are sent out daily.

 11. The world’s first website is still online.

-10. Twitter was earlier known as Twttr.
+12. Twitter was earlier known as Twttr.

 The first tweet was by Jack Dorsey on March 21, 2006.
 The tweet read “just setting up my twttr.”
-The site has evolved a lot in the recent years and now has more than 250 million active users.
-There are more than 500 million tweets shared every single day.
+The site has evolved a lot in recent years and now has more than 335 million active users who send out 500 million tweets every single day.

-11. Garfield the cartoon once offered its own Email service.
+13. Garfield the cartoon once offered its own Email service.

 Yes, Garfield, the cartoon character was offering an email service named GMail.com.
 Google later acquired the service, and they renamed it to Google Mail (GMail.com) as we all know today.

-12. 72 Hours of video contents are uploaded on YouTube Every minute.
+14. 400 Hours of video contents are uploaded on YouTube Every Minute.

-Speaking about user engagement, the massive video sharing site serves 1 Billion people every month, and an average internet user spends 4 hours every month on YouTube.
+Speaking about user engagement, the massive video sharing site serves more than 1 Billion people every month, and an average internet user spends 4 hours every month on YouTube.

 Looking at such stats, Google has taken massive steps to protect copyrights of individuals by scanning over 100 years of video contents every day using complex software.